vibbits/training-material/topics/R/tutorials/Functions/tutorial.md

 > is.na(x)
 [1] FALSE FALSE FALSE TRUE
 ```
-To recode values to missing values you don’t need is.na().
+To recode values to missing values you don?t need is.na().
 Select the rows that contain the value you want to recode, e.g. 99, and change the value using an assignment:
 ```
 > data$v1[data$v1==99] <- NA
 ```